the-isf-academy/making-with-code-zola/site/content/_index.md

 *Making with Code* is a set of free, open-source computer science courses and related curriculum.
-More about what this actually is and how it can be used.
+More about what this actually is and how it can be used. the Transformative Learning Technologies Lab (TLTL) provides training.
-TLTL provides training.

 ### About us

-*Making with Code* is a project of the Transformative Learning Technologies Lab in collaboration with the Independent Schools Foundation Academy.
+*Making with Code* is a project of the Transformative Learning Technologies Lab (TLTL) in collaboration with the Independent Schools Foundation Academy.

 Emma Brown
 Paulo Blikstein